WVU-CS330-2024-08-Group09/PlaceFindr/README.md

 node /server/server.js
 ```

-This will start the server and make it available at http://localhost:3000.
+This will start the server and make it available at http://localhost:5000.

+### 5. Add Your IP Address to Azure SQL Server

+- Open the connected SQL Server Azure (not available for use outside of this project).
+- Go to Security > Networking
+- Add your client IPv4 address to the firewall rules and save this change.

+This will allow your local machine to access the SQL database.

-### 4. Connect to the Application
+### 6. Connect to the Application

-After the server is running, open your browser and navigate to:
+After the frontend and backend servers are running, open your browser and navigate to:

 http://localhost:3000